Fraih001/functional_programming_elixir/README.md

 ++ Decrease and conquer is a technique for reducing a problem to its simplest form and starting to solve it incrementally.
 ++ Tail Recursive Function is a function that has a recursive call in the last expression.
 Ex: n * of(n-1) vs of(n-1, n*acc)
 ++ In general, if you’re expecting millions of iterations or the tail-recursive function isn’t hard to read and maintain, go with tail-recursive.
 If the number of iterations is small and the tail-recursive function is hard to understand and maintain, go with body-recursive

+Chapter 5

+++ You can add filter expressions after the parameter in comprehensions
+++ Lazy evaluation is when we write a series of instructions that won’t be executed right now.
+Currying is a feature that delays a function’s evaluation when you pass fewer arguments than the function requires
+++ Elixir has partial application, a feature you can use to postpone a function’s execution by wrapping it in a new function and fixing a value to any of the function’s arguments.
+++ The streams type represents a flow of data that may not have an end.
+Together with this data type, we have the Stream module that contains many higher-order functions to operate and create our streams.